Misogyny in ice hockey

-Misogyny in ice hockey refers to the discourses, actions, and ideologies that are present in ice hockey, environments that contribute to the discrimination against women in the sport and their absence.
+The prevalence of misogyny in ice hockey has been a point of discussion.
 This phenomenon includes issues related to sexism and male chauvinism.
 The social aspect of the sport supports issues related to misogyny, homophobia, xenophobia, and heteronormativity.
 The subject has been extensively discussed in both media and academia, with many women in the sport increasingly speaking out about the extent of misogyny in hockey and its negative impact on the sport.